Malta: Languages

-The Maltese language (Malti) is one of the two constitutional languages of Malta, having become official, however, only in 1934, and being considered as the national language.
-Previously, Sicilian was the official and cultural language of Malta from the 12th century, and the Tuscan dialect of Italian from the 16th century.
-Alongside Maltese, English is also an official language of the country and hence the laws of the land are enacted both in Maltese and English.
-However, article 74 of the Constitution states that "... if there is any conflict between the Maltese and the English texts of any law, the Maltese text shall prevail."
+The Maltese language (Malti) is one of the two constitutional languages of Malta and is considered the national language.
+The second official language is English and hence laws are enacted both in Maltese and English.
+However, article 74 of the Constitution states that "if there is any conflict between the Maltese and the English texts of any law, the Maltese text shall prevail."
+Many speakers of English use a local dialect, Maltese English.

 Maltese is a Semitic language descended from the now extinct Sicilian-Arabic (Siculo-Arabic) dialect (from southern Italy) that developed during the Emirate of Sicily.
-The Maltese alphabet consists of 30 letters based on the Latin alphabet, including the diacritically altered letters ż, ċ and ġ, as well as the letters għ, ħ, and ie.
+The Maltese alphabet consists of 30 letters based on the Latin alphabet.

-Maltese is the only Semitic language with official status in the European Union.
-Maltese has a Semitic base with substantial borrowing from Sicilian, Italian, a little French, and more recently and increasingly, English.
-The hybrid character of Maltese was established by a long period of Maltese-Sicilian urban bilingualism gradually transforming rural speech and which ended in the early 19th century with Maltese emerging as the vernacular of the entire native population.
-The language includes different dialects that can vary greatly from one town to another or from one island to another.

-In 2012, the Eurobarometer states that 97 percent of the Maltese population consider Maltese as mother tongue.
-Also, 89 percent of the population speak English, 66 percent speak Italian, and 17 percent speak French.
+In 2022, Malta National Statistics Office states that 90 percent of the Maltese population has at least a basic knowledge of Maltese, 96 percent of English, 62 percent of Italian, and 20 percent of French.
 This widespread knowledge of second languages makes Malta one of the most multilingual countries in the European Union.
-A study collecting public opinion on what language was "preferred" discovered that 86 percent of the population express a preference for Maltese, 12 percent for English, and 2 percent for Italian.
-Still, Italian television channels from Italy-based broadcasters, such as Mediaset and RAI, reach Malta and remain popular.
+A study collecting public opinion on what language was "preferred" discovered that 86 percent of the population preferred Maltese, 12 percent English, and 2 percent Italian.
+Italian television channels from Italy-based broadcasters, such as Mediaset and RAI, reach Malta and remain popular.

 Maltese Sign Language is used by signers in Malta.

+According to the 2021 census, among the population aged 5 and over, the main languages spoken from early childhood were the following.